SmartData-Polito/cannypot/explorer/README.md

 create_vm.sh ubuntu 00:00:00:00:00:AA ubuntu
 ```

-These commands will create a virtual network called **e
+These commands will create a virtual network called **explorernet** and a virtual machine inside it with ubuntu.